reubeno/NClap/README.md

 ## License

-NClap is shared under the MIT license, as described in LICENSE.txt.
+NClap is shared under the MIT license, as described in [LICENSE.txt](https://reubeno.github.io/NClap/LICENSE.txt).

+## Getting NClap

+The easiest way to consume NClap is by adding its [NuGet package](https://www.nuget.org/packages/NClap) to your project.

 ## Laundry list of features